-The startling numbers of security incidents in recent years have caused the SEC in the US to take action, with regulations expected to come into force in the coming weeks.
-These regulations will require Boards to disclose information regarding the way in which (and how frequently) the board is informed about cyber risks and whether/how cyber is viewed as a part of the Board's business strategy, risk management and financial oversight.
-Boards will also need to disclose information about who is responsible for oversight of cybersecurity, whether this is a specific Board member, a Board committee, or the entire Board collectively.
-That has led to a significant number of Cyber experts being appointed onto Boards.
-In a number of cases, these have been in addition to broader Technology Leaders.
-This has caused quite a hiring frenzy.
+The startling numbers of security incidents in recent years have caused the SEC to take action, with regulations expected to come into force in the coming weeks.
+These regulations will require Boards to disclose information regarding the way in which (and how frequently) the Board is informed about cyber risks and whether/ how cyber is viewed as a part of the board's business strategy, risk management and financial oversight.
+Boards will also need to disclose information about who is responsible for oversight of cybersecurity- whether this is a specific Board member, a Board committee, or the entire Board collectively.

-Given the criticality of cybersecurity, it would be surprising if similar legislation was not eventually adopted within the UK.
-Our study observed how the US has prepared for the SEC's regulations, by examining the information that S&P 500 Boards currently make publicly available around the cyber-expertise of their directors - we made a number of interesting observations:
+Our study examined the information that the S&P 500 Boards are currently making publicly available around the cyber-expertise of their directors and made a number of interesting observations: